TorstenR/StreamCapture/README.md

 Note: please don't attempt to use unless you're fairly technically minded.
 To state the obvious, if anyone wants to contribute, that'd be great!

 ### News:
+- Apr 17, 2017: Now creating poster and fan art for plex so that the score is not given away.
+Also, moved the schedule URL out to appsettings.
 - Feb 27, 2017: Program is now feature complete.
 I don't plan on doing much more except to fix any bugs that crop up.
 - Feb 22, 2017: Big upgrade to keywords.
 Please see below for more info.  (regex, scoring, etc)
 - Feb 15, 2017: Improved scheduling so it works more as expected even when there's a lot of shows